trychlos/pwix-accounts-manager/README.md

     }
 ```

-    Providing a `baseFieldset` replaces the above default fieldset definition
+    Providing a `baseFieldset` replaces the above default fieldset definition.

 - `additionalFieldset`